 Just when you get used to your new lush hair – bam!
 You start losing it!
 Your gorgeous mane is taken away.
 There is hair everywhere and you are starting to think that you will go bald.

 You can’t believe what is happening – you haven’t got rid of baby weight, your breasts are changing due to breastfeeding, you have dark circles around your eyes because you haven’t had enough sleep and now this!
-One more thing a new mum has to deal with is losing hair.
+One more thing a new mom has to deal with is losing hair.

 It usually doesn’t start immediately after you give birth.
 It takes some time for hormones to return to their usual state and that’s when you will start noticing more and more hairs on your brush.
-Approximately three months after giving birth you will start losing hair.
+Approximately 3 months after giving birth you will start losing hair.

 The medical term for postpartum hair loss is telogen effluvium.
 It affects most of the new mums, but those with thin sparse hair can be worried about their looks and lose their self-esteem.

 Hormones are to blame for everything that happens to your appearance.
 Your hair normally falls off every day, but you most likely don’t notice it so much, since it doesn’t happen at once.

 Then, during pregnancy, hormones promote hair grow and stop it from falling off.
 After giving birth, your estrogen level is back to normal and you start to shed extensively.